This post contains affiliate links. Should you click on one, I will get a small commission at no extra cost to you.

 As we went during the shoulder season, a few things were not open.
 There’s horseback riding and archery across the road in the nearby sports complex, a five-minute walk outside the camping village – but it wasn’t open yet.
 Half of the big pool complex was shut, and only three of the five waterslides were open.
 We barely noticed, as there was still so much to do.

-Adult sight-seeing one day, waterparks and arcades the next
+Adult sight-seeing in Venice one day, water parks and arcades the next

 This is what made what could have been a very overwhelming trip to Venice doable for us.
 Because we were staying in such a mellow, easy, kid-friendly place with lots of space, when we did go into busy Venice, we all had much more patience.
 We chose to spend two days in Venice doing walking tours and adult things, and alternated with days all about the waterparks and beach at Union Lido.
 It worked so well, we all came away feeling satisfied and happy.
 Not only that, we were able to spend more time there than we could have at a hotel.
 It helped that he began and ended most days playing football/soccer with the Polish kid next door in a kind of German/English hybrid.
 That kind of thing is priceless.